leonjza/log4jpwn/README.md

 ## run

-The server will log 3 things:
+The server will log 3 things (which are also the triggers).
+You don't have to set all 3:

 - The `User-Agent` header content
 - The request path